rsonger/software-engineering-lab/_posts/2022-04-19-drawing-shapes.md

 toc_sticky: false
 ---

-*Chapter 2.3 adds a class to our framework which makes use of vertex buffers and then shows how to use the class to draw shapes with multiple vertices.*
+*In this post, we add a class to our framework which makes use of vertex buffers and then shows how to use the class to draw shapes with multiple vertices.*

 Our [last application](/software-engineering-lab/notes/windows-points/#rendering-in-the-application) drew a single point using a single vertex.
 Every vertex shader from this point on will use multiple vertices stored in an array of data called **vertex buffers**.
 Then we can draw more complicated shapes like triangles (3 vertices), squares (4 vertices), and hexagons (6 vertices).